OsamahAli-1/Thob-Tailor-App/README.md

 # Thob-Tailor-App

-Thob tailor app is an tailors can use to record customers' Thob (Arab men dress) size and then save to to Postgress SQL databse, and the main feature of the app is that it automatically calculate how much meters of fabric needed to make the thob based on size.<br /> The app built using PERN stack
+Thob tailor app is an app tailors can use to record customers' Thob (Arab men dress) size and then save to to Postgress SQL databse, and the main feature of the app is that it automatically calculate how much meters of fabric needed to make the thob based on size.<br /> The app built using PERN stack

 ## the app consists of 3 pages: